 On the other hand, if your Ad copy and targeted keyword are not within the same domain - eyeglasses and mirrors, then your Ad quality would take a hit and it would be less likely to win the auction.

 To ensure your Ad copy, keywords and landing page are specific to the topic, create topical ad groups with specific keywords.
-Ex - Setup individual ad groups for sunglasses, eyeglasses, and lenses with relevant keywords and Ads and have then land of those category/product pages.
+Ex - Setup individual ad groups for sunglasses, eyeglasses, and lenses with relevant keywords and Ads and have users land on those category or product pages.

 Google Ads has recently launched Ad relevance recommendations which suggests keywords to add to your ad copy to increase relevance and boost ad quality.